RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 THC also runs a private lab for some exotic architectures and Unix flavours.

 ### Compiling [CVE-2021-4034] for aarch64

+Back to our example for an exploit that can not be compiled staticallly:

 A good example is [CVE-2021-4034](https://github.com/arthepsy/CVE-2021-4034/) also known as polkit/pkexec exploit.
 The exploit compiles additional .c files during runtime _and_ the vulnerable program needs to load the newly compiled .so file.